 - 2021-22 Director of the Arabic Program: Associate Professor Amira El-Zein

 Georgetown University hosts one of the strongest university-level Arabic Language Programs in the world.
-Building on that tradition, Georgetown University School of Foreign Service in Qatar is proud to offer a rich program in Modern Standard Arabic (MSA) as both a Foreign Language and as a Heritage Language to meet the needs of students in the Gulf region.
-All Arabic language courses employ innovative pedagogy in a culturally rich environment and use course materials published by world-renown scholars in Arabic language learning.
+Building on that tradition, Georgetown University in Qatar is proud to offer a rich program in Modern Standard Arabic (MSA) as both a Foreign Language and as a Heritage Language to meet the needs of students in the Gulf region.
+All Arabic language courses employ innovative pedagogy in a culturally rich environment and use course materials published by world-renowned scholars in Arabic language learning.

 The Arabic program is designed to help students attain proficiency in Modern Standard Arabic and offers two tracks in Arabic as a Foreign Language, or Arabic as a Heritage Language.
 Emphasis is placed throughout on the development and utilization of fundamental reading, writing, listening and speaking skills.
 Students who continue their studies beyond the advanced level in either program track have the opportunity to develop their MSA skills to the highest levels of proficiency.
 This will enable them to communicate effectively in Arabic in academic, professional, and social contexts.

 Curriculum by Program Track